MISP/misp-website/content/commercial-support.md

 MISP Commercial Support is an overview of trusted commercial partners providing support for MISP.

-MISP project also provides [MISP Professional Services (MSP)](/professional-services/) if you want to directly support the MISP projet and ensure its sustainability.
+MISP project also provides [MISP Professional Services (MSP)](/professional-services/) if you want to directly support the MISP project and ensure its sustainability.

 In complement, the following MISP Commercial Support is available from external trusted commercial partners: